The US Navy from 1790 to the Civil War

 Evolution of Union Ironclads

 The advantages of light armour-plating for warships had been demonstrated by the French floating batteries Devastation, Lave and Tonnante during the Crimean war in 1855.
 These vessels were protected by 4 ½ -inch plates, and the experiment was deemed so conclusive in Europe that both France and Great Britain had already constructed new warships encased in armour.
-However, the value and practicability of these first three experimental ironclad warships in battle was in doubt for the particular needs of the US Navy.
+However, the value and practicability of these first three experimental ironclad warships in battle were in doubt for the particular needs of the US Navy.
 The Navy Department at first moved cautiously in adopting ironclads.
-On July 4th 1861 Gideon Welles, US Secretary of the Navy, drew attention to the subject:
+On 4 July 1861 Gideon Welles, US Secretary of the Navy, drew attention to the subject:

 “Much attention has been given within the last few years to the subject of floating batteries, or iron-clad steamers.
 Other governments, and particularly France and England, have made it a special object in connection with naval improvements; and the ingenuity and inventive faculties of our own countrymen have also been stimulated by recent occurrences toward the construction of this class of vessel….”